ian-woolf/cricket-watcher/README.md

 ### Usage ###

-To run the project locally:
+To prepare the project:

 `
 npm install
 `

+To run unit tests:

+`
+npm test
+`

+To run the project locally:

 `
 npm run build